Overview to date

 In October 2015 formal approval was received from the Fiji Department of Environment of the Environmental Impact Assessment (EIA) report on the Sigatoka Project (see ASX announcement dated 15 October 2015).

-Sonic drilling resumed on the Company’s industrial sand-magnetite Sigatoka Project in July 2017, consisting of approximately 126 sonic drill holes.
-The program is designed to drill parts of the sand deposit on Koroura Island not drilled previously and on freehold not drilled in sufficient detail in earlier programs.
-Data collected will be used to update the existing JORC 2012 report.
+Sonic drilling resumed on the Company’s industrial sand-magnetite Sigatoka Project in July 2017, consisting of approximately 126 sonic drill holes, and a further 68 sonic drill holes was completed in December 2017.
+The program was designed to drill parts of the sand deposit on Koroura Island not drilled previously and on freehold not drilled in sufficient detail in earlier programs.
+Data collected will be used to update the existing JORC 2012 report, and is being conducted in advance of a definitive feasibility study planned to commence shortly.

 Dome proposes to complete this river dredging activity as part of its dredge mining and extraction of the magnetite, ilmenite and other heavy minerals from the sands in the Sigatoka River.
 In addition, subject to Government approvals, the processed sand and gravel tailing that is not required for local use after removal of commercial heavy minerals may be sold for land reclamation purposes adding further value to the iron sand mining operation.